JoinMarket-Org/joinmarket-clientserver/README.md

 ### PayJoin

-If you want to use the PayJoin feature to pay/receive money to/from another Joinmarket wallet user, read [this guide](docs/PAYJOIN.md).
+If you want to use the PayJoin feature to pay/receive money to/from another [BIP78]((https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki))-supporting wallet, read [this guide](docs/PAYJOIN.md).

 ### Joinmarket-Qt